 Office for Victims of Crime (OVC): Fraud and Identity Theft

-This Web site provides information on rights and services afforded to victims of identity theft and identity fraud.
+This section of the OVC site provides information and resources on rights and services afforded to victims of identity theft and identity fraud.